steph-xue/meme-generator/README.md

 # Meme Generator

 An interactive web application built with React that lets users generate a random meme and overlay their own custom top and bottom text on it.
-Meme images come from the Imgflip API, and the text updates on the page as the user types.
+Meme images come from the Imgflip API, and users can type directly on the page to update the meme text.

 **[View Live Demo](https://meme-generator-sx.netlify.app)**